David Kato: Murder

-On 26 January 2011, at around 2 p.m.
-EAT (11:00 UTC), after talking on the phone with SMUG member Julian Pepe Onziema a few hours before, Kato was assaulted in his home in Bukusa, Mukono Town, by a man who hit him twice in the head with a hammer.
+On 26 January 2011, at around 2:00 PM EAT (11:00 UTC), after talking on the phone with SMUG member Julian Pepe Onziema a few hours before, Kato was assaulted in his home in Bukusa, Mukono Town, by a man who hit him twice in the head with a hammer.
 The man then fled on foot.
 Kato later died en route to the Kawolo General Hospital.
 Kato's colleagues note that Kato had spoken of an increase in threats and harassment since the court victory, and they believe that his sexual orientation and his activism were the motive for the murder.

 Joe Oloka-Onyango, who worked with Kato on the court case, said, "This is a very strange thing to happen in the middle of the day, and suggests pre-meditation."
 According to reports in The New York Times and the Sydney Morning Herald, questions have been raised about the murder being linked to Kato's sexuality.
 Human Rights Watch and Amnesty International have both called for an in-depth and impartial investigation into the case, and for protection for gay activists.
 James Nsaba Buturo, the Ugandan Minister of State for Ethics and Integrity, is on record as having declared that "Homosexuals can forget about human rights".